rjenkin/certificates-demo/docs/prerequisite-info.md

 Return [home](../README.md)

 This section serves as a foundational reference guide, introducing essential command-line tools and data formats commonly used when working with digital certificates.
-It provides practical examples for manipulating and inspecting certificate-related data, including Base64 encoding/decoding, binary data examination with xxd, JSON processing with jq, and making HTTP requests with curl.
+It provides practical examples for manipulating and inspecting certificate-related data, including Base64 encoding/decoding, binary data examination with `xxd`, JSON processing with `jq`, and making HTTP requests with `curl`.
 Additionally, it covers the critical certificate formats (PEM, DER) and explains Abstract Syntax Notation One (ASN.1) encoding—the underlying structure of digital certificates.
-These commands and format explanations form the technical toolbox you'll need throughout the certificate exercises, allowing you to decode, inspect, and modify certificate data with confidence.
+These commands and format explanations form the technical toolbox you'll need throughout the certificate exercises, allowing you to decode, inspect, and modify certificate data.

 ## Commands